relativitydev/relativity-trace-documentation/docs/trace_workspace.md

 Client cannot download applications that would enable any restricted features, or enable data to be moved to a respository workspace or cold storage.
 Client is responsible for hiding restricted features from its users.

+`NOTE: If you need to use any restricted Relativity features, you can export the data to a fully functional workspace using [Relativity Integration Points](https://help.relativity.com/RelativityOne/Content/Relativity/Relativity_Integration_Points/Relativity_Integration_Points.htm).`

 ![](media/trace_workspace_restrictions.png)